bitlinc/Raspi_Node_Installer/README.md

 Step 1:

 # Warnings
-1. Because the external drive is formatted as exfat the rasp-pi will take longer then normal to mount the drive
-2. You can not run this scrip in a SSH shell
+1. You can not run this scrip in a SSH shell as of right now
+2. You must eject the external drive (only on the Raspi) using the application created on your desktop
+3.

 # Recommeded Reading For All Users